feast-dev/feast/docs/tutorials/driver-stats-using-snowflake.md

 #### Inspect `feature_store.yaml`

 Here you will see the information that you entered.
-This template will look to use Snowflake as both an Offline & Online store.
+This template will use Snowflake as an offline store and SQLite as the online store.
 The main thing to remember is by default, Snowflake Objects have ALL CAPS names unless lower case was specified.

 {% code title="feature_store.yaml" %}
 ```yaml